HayleyO/Senior-Design/README.md

 ## Description
-HearRING is an iOS/Apple Watch application made in Swift for the purpose of providing contextual awareness to deaf members of society.
+hearRING is an iOS/Apple Watch application made in Swift for the purpose of providing contextual awareness to deaf members of society.

 ## Core Festures
 1. Speech to text printed to the phone's screen.